-This section shows the software license of Zevenet which is based on the GNU Affero General Public License version 3.
-This license is applied to Zevenet CE and the web interface.
+This section shows the software license of ZEVENET which is based on the GNU Affero General Public License version 3.
 Please find below a preamble of the license.

-The GNU Affero General Public License is a free, copyleft license for software and other kinds of works, specifically designed to ensure cooperation with the community in the case of network server software.
+The GNU Affero General Public License is a free, copyleft license for software and other kinds of work.
+It is designed to ensure good cooperation with the community in case of network server software.

 The licenses for most software and other practical works are designed to take away your freedom to share and change the works.
 By contrast, our General Public Licenses are intended to guarantee your freedom to share and change all versions of a program–to make sure it remains free software for all its users.

 When we speak of free software, we are referring to freedom, not price.
 Our General Public Licenses are designed to make sure that you have the freedom to distribute copies of free software (and charge for them if you wish), that you receive source code or can get it if you want it, and that you can change the software or use pieces of it in new free programs, and that you know you can do these things.

 Developers that use our General Public Licenses protect your rights with two steps: (1) assert copyright on the software, and (2) offer you this License which gives you legal permission to copy, distribute and/or modify the software.

 A secondary benefit of defending all users’ freedom is that improvements made in alternate versions of the program if they receive widespread use become available for other developers to incorporate.
 Many developers of free software are heartened and encouraged by the resulting cooperation.
 However, in the case of software used on network servers, this result may fail to come about.
 The GNU General Public License permits making a modified version and letting the public access it on a server without ever releasing its source code to the public.